Smartsheet Connector for SSIS

 ZappySys OAuth Connection

-Steps to get Smartsheet Credentials
+Steps how to get and use Smartsheet credentials

 Raw Token Requests